dhrptl1612/Poll-App/README.md

 #### Frontend Setup

-1. Navigate to the frontend directory:
+1. Navigate to the frontend directory (from the project root):
    ```bash
    cd frontend
    ```